Battle of Kircheib

 The Battle of Kircheib (Schlacht bei Kircheib) was a military engagement during the War of the First Coalition.
 On 19 June 1796, French and Austrian troops clashed at Kircheib in the Westerwald uplands in present-day Germany.
+The village the Austrians occupied was well defended and had cannons on the hills behind for additional protection.
 Sometimes it is called the Battle of Uckerath (Schlacht bei Uckerath) after another nearby village, Uckerath, which belongs today to Hennef.